rust-lang/book/nostarch/chapter12.md

 of the contents of this string literal).
 We assert that the value returned from the `search` function contains only the line we expect.

-We aren’t able to run this test and watch it fail because the test doesn’t even
-compile: the `search` function doesn’t exist yet!
-So now we’ll add just enough code to get the test to compile and run by adding a definition of the `search` function that always returns an empty vector, as shown in Listing 12-16.
+We aren’t yet able to run this test and watch it fail because the test doesn’t even compile: the `search` function doesn’t exist yet!
+In accordance with TDD principles, we’ll add just enough code to get the test to compile and run by adding a definition of the `search` function that always returns an empty vector, as shown in Listing 12-16.
 Then the test should compile and fail because an empty vector doesn’t match a vector containing the line `"safe, fast, productive."`

 Filename: src/lib.rs